- Sofitel Chicago Magnificent Mile

 Amazon continues to grow apace, having launched Amazon Business in the US in April 2015, and it serves all types of customers from one person start-ups to multinational organisations.
 Players in this ever changing and challenging market need to ensure that they can maximise their online strategies across all channels.
 This highly interactive roundtable will be hosted under Chatham House Rules and will provide an opportunity for manufacturers and resellers to discuss how they can optimise their online strategies.

-Moderator: Colin Puckett, Head of Seller Marketing, Amazon Business
+Moderator: Colin Puckett, Head of Seller Marketing and Rob Green, Director of Sales, Amazon Business

 3:05 Afternoon break for refreshments & networking